How to work with disks

 Working with secondary disks

-extension in the Docker Compose specification:
+section of the Docker Compose specification:

 /dev/disk/by-id/virtio-...

-tree, you need to use the disk’sdevice-name
+tree, use the diskdevice-name

 .
 If you do not specify this parameter when connecting the disk to the VM, you may get a mount error. - When using a partitioned secondary disk, provide the